Alex Lilly

-Alex Lilly is an American singer-songwriter.
+Alexandra West Lilly is an American singer-songwriter.
 She has played in the touring bands for Beck, Lorde, Ry Cooder, and The Bird and the Bee.
-Since 2010 she has played in The Living Sisters, a supergroup featuring The Bird and the Bee's Inara George, Lavender Diamond's Becky Stark, and solo performer Eleni Mandell.
+Since 2010 she has played in The Living Sisters, a supergroup featuring The Bird and the Bee's Inara George, Lavender Diamond's Becky Stark, and singer/songwriter Eleni Mandell.

 In 2019 Lilly released her solo debut album 2% Milk on Inara George's label Release Me Records.
+Produced with Jacob Bercovici of The Voidz and Andy Bauer of Twin Shadow, the album received a glowing review from Jon Pareles at The New York Times, "Lilly's songs are full of musicianly gamesmanship...
+Lilly delivers structural and emotional complexity with deceptive nonchalance."

-The album was produced by Jacob Bercovici of The Voidz and Andy Bauer of Twin Shadow.
-On July 31, 2020, she released a song bundle on Release Me called Love in Three Colors.
-She has also announced an EP with Barbara Gruska of The Belle Brigade and an upcoming stage musical.
+On July 31, 2020, she released a song bundle on Release Me called Love in Three Colors.She has also announced an EP with Barbara Gruska of The Belle Brigade and an upcoming stage musical.